 The challenges of accurate weather forecasting

 Accurate weather forecasting and prediction present a number of challenges.
-It requires collecting and analyzing vast amounts of data which is often expensive and time-consuming.
+It requires collecting and analyzing vast amounts of data from weather radar and other sources, which is often expensive and time-consuming.
 In addition, weather systems can range from a small thunderstorm that quickly passes to a large-scale snowstorm that is thousands of miles in diameter.
 Lastly, there needs to be a clear and effective way to communicate these forecasts to the community who are expecting accuracy and hour-by-hour updates.

 Introducing the IBM Global High-Resolution Atmospheric Forecasting System